-2 - The student sometimes does this

-3 - The student does this at least 50% of the time 4 - The student does this at least 75% of the time

-5 - The student does this at least 95% of the time
+- 2 The student sometimes does this - 3 The student does this at least 50% of the time - 4 The student does this at least 75% of the time - 5 The student does this at least 95% of the time

 Communication 1 2 3 4 1.
 Student explains the procedure to the patient in a concise manner and communicates/responds to patients in a polite and respectful manner.
 2. Communicates with physicians in a polite and respectful manner.
 1 2 3 4 3.
 Communicates effectively with staff in a polite and respectful manner.
 1 2 3 4 4.
 Communicates and responds to patients in a polite and respectful 1 2 3 4 manner.
 5. Student demonstrates a desire for success and accepts constructive 1 2 3 4 feedback.
 Patient Care 1.
 Student demonstrates complete patient care skills.
-1 2 3 2.
+1 2 3 1.
+Student demonstrates complete patient care skins.
+1 2 5 2.
 Student is cognizant of patient comfort and responds to patient 1 2 3 requests in a timely basis.
 3. Student maintains a clean area and follows guidelines for standard 1 2 3 precautions.
 Equipment Operation 1.
 Student is able to manipulate tubes/tables in all rooms in an efficient 1 2 3 manner.
-2. Student demonstrates knowledge of various machine functions (fluoro, 1 2 3 tomo, radiographic).
+2. Student demonstrates knowledge of various machine functions 1 2 3 (radiographic).
 Radiation Protection 1.
 Student uses gonadal shielding when appropriate.
 1 2 3 2.
-Student inquires about possible pregnancy when patient is within child 1 2 3 bearing age.
-3. Student uses collimation when possible.
+Student inquires about possible pregnancy when patient is within 1 2 3 child bearing age. - - 3.
+Student uses collimation when possible.
 1 2 3